WOMX-FM

 WOMX-FM (105.1 MHz) is a commercial radio station licensed to Orlando, Florida.
 The station is owned by Audacy, Inc. and airs a hot adult contemporary radio format known as Mix 105.1.
-WOMX-FM's studios and offices are located on Pembrook Drive in Maitland and the transmitter tower is off Fort Christmas Road in Bithlo.
-The transmitter is shared with WRUM, WJRR and WTKS-FM.
+WOMX-FM's studios and offices are located on Pembrook Drive in Maitland and its transmitter tower is off Fort Christmas Road in Bithlo.

-WOMX-FM operates with 100,000 watts and covers much of the Eastern region of Central Florida, from Palm Coast to the north, Lakeland to the west and Palm Bay to the south.
-On certain days, the signal can reach as far as Tampa Bay.
+WOMX-FM operates with 100,000 watts.

 History

-105.1 FM first signed on the air on August 15, 1967 as WWQS.
+The station first signed on the air on August 15, 1967, as WWQS.
 It was co-owned with WVCF (1480 AM) in Windermere.
-In 1973, American Homes Stations sold WWQS to Rounsaville Radio, owner of WBJW (1440 AM) in Winter Park, which changed the call letters to WBJW-FM, with the FM as a contemporary hits station and the AM airing an easy listening format.
+In 1973, American Homes Stations sold WWQS to Rounsaville Radio, owner of WBJW (1440 AM) in Winter Park, which changed the call letters to WBJW-FM, with the FM as a contemporary hits station, branded BJ105, and the AM airing an easy listening format.
 105.1 was sold to Nationwide Communications in 1982, then Omni American and then to Shamrock Broadcasting in 1996, Chancellor Media in 1997 (which would subsequently merge with AMFM and then Clear Channel), then to Infinity Radio (CBS) in 2000.
 On February 2, 2017, CBS Radio announced it would merge with Entercom.
-The merger was approved on November 9, 2017, and was consummated on the 17th.
+The merger was approved on November 9, 2017, and was consummated on November 17.